allegro/blog/_posts/2022-12-28-neuroscience-for-software-engineers-motivation.md

 fulfilling a personal mission.

 What do you like to do after work?
-Is it playing video games, playing music, baking, practising yoga or maybe watching lectures on mathematics on Youtube? (don’t judge me…) Whatever this would be, I bet no one needs to encourage you to do this — you have an intrinsic drive to go and do your thing.
+Is it playing video games, playing music, baking, practising yoga or maybe watching lectures on mathematics on YouTube? (don’t judge me…) Whatever this would be, I bet no one needs to encourage you to do this — you have an intrinsic drive to go and do your thing.
 You could spend hours on it, and then you’ll feel happy and fulfilled.
 This is how intrinsic motivation works — no external reward is required for you to feel motivated.
 Wouldn’t it be great if you had that in your job?

 Research shows that intrinsic motivation brings better results than extrinsic motivation.
 One could ask a question — what if we brought those two things together?
 Well, the results might surprise you.
-Researchers gave out to participants a rather enjoyable task like assembling the puzzles or drawing and measured their motivation to do so.
-Then, they introduced small rewards for finishing the puzzles.
+Researchers gave out to participants a rather enjoyable task like assembling the jigsaw puzzle or drawing and measured their motivation to do so.
+Then they introduced small rewards for finishing the puzzle.
 Curiously, the participants were no longer as motivated as at the beginning.

 The conclusion is that when we add an extrinsic motivation to an existing intrinsic one, we observe an overall decrease